 To get there just head east out of the airport heading for Llucmayor on the Ma-19.
 Beyond the town of Campos look for signs to Felanitx and the PM-401 to Cales de Mallorca. the map below shows the route from the airport to the resort.
 It’s quite straightforward as far as Felanitx but keep your eyes peeled for the roadsigns in that last stretch.

 I know some people still aren’t keen on renting a car abroad in which case I’d strongly recommend that you consider booking a transfer to Calas de Mallorca with Shuttledirect.
 Their prices are fixed at the time of booking and are competitive with taxi prices so there are no nasty surprises on arrival and if you have any particular requests such as child seats these can be arranged in advance.

 Where to Stay

 The limited amount of accommodation in town seems somewhat rundown which is consistent with the resort as a whole.
 The go to hotel is the Complejo Calas de Mallorca Resort which is probably the best place available for family holidays as part of a package deal.
-Personally I’d suggest taking a look at some of the partments available such as Valls De Cala Domingos Apartments or Calas Park apartments.
-Both of these are usually available at good rates on Booking.com.
+Personally I’d suggest taking a look at some of the apartments available such as Valls De Cala Domingos Apartments or Calas Park apartments.

 What to Do in Calas de Mallorca